This year marks the 250th anniversary of our nation’s founding

 Galeria Ocean Drive – Miami Beach FREEDOM

-The city will present a special exhibit on Thursday, May 21 at 4 p.m. to celebrate patriotism, culture and our coastal lifestyle.
-Curated by the Office of the Mayor and Commission, the new exhibit will be unveiled in partnership with the Hyundai Air & Sea Show.
+The city presents a special exhibit to celebrate patriotism, culture and our coastal lifestyle.
+Curated by the Office of the Mayor and Commission, the new exhibit was unveiled in partnership with the Hyundai Air & Sea Show.
 Supported by the Greater Miami Convention and Visitors Bureau, the exhibit will be open through July 15, 2026.
-Click here to view event page.
+Click here to view exhibit page.

 American Summer Cinema on the Sand – "National Treasure"